 Our let only service is designed to meet the needs of the experienced landlord.
 We do not collect the rent and we do not manage the property.
 We ensure an effective letting of the property with marketing and advertising as well as full referencing of any potential tenants.

-More specifically the service we provide includes advertising your property, obtaining satisfactory references for applicants, collecting the first month's rent and a deposit of one month's rent, and completing an inventory of the property (at an additional cost of £75 inc VAT for each inventory).
+More specifically the service we provide includes advertising your property, obtaining satisfactory references for applicants, collecting the first month's rent and a deposit of one month's rent, and completing an inventory of the property (at an additional cost of £99 inc VAT for up to 3 bedrooms and £120 inc VAT for 4 bedrooms or more for each inventory).

 Upon signing of all paperwork with the tenant we will send you a copy of the completed credit reference check and the original tenancy agreement, along with a statement of account for all monies received with a note of our fee and the net monies due to you.